Kees-van-der-Oord/OBS_PTZ_Camera_Control_Panel/README.md

 http://localhost:8081?hidestandardpresets
 ```

-When the cgi requests to the camera succeed, the Presets list should be populated and you can use the <>^v buttons to tilt and pan the camera.\
+When the cgi requests to the camera succeed, the Presets list should be populated and you can use the <>^v buttons to tilt and pan the camera.
+The query parameter 'hidestandardpresets' can be used to hide the presets TopMost, BottomMost, RightMost and LeftMost.\
 <img src='https://raw.githubusercontent.com/Kees-van-der-Oord/OBS_PTZ_Camera_Control_Panel/main/screenshots/OBS_PTZ_Camera_Control_Panel.png'>

 To delete or add a preset, enter the name of the preset in the lower text field and press the + (add) or - (delete) button.